-227 Introduction to Photography (3)
+227 Photography I (3)

-An introduction to black-and-white photography exploring early photographic techniques, camera use and basic darkroom techniques.
-Students must provide their own cameras (with manual capabilities).
+Introduces students to film-based black and white photography.
+Camera operation, darkroom practice, processing film, and printing enlargements serve as a vehicle for exploring photography as a means for artistic expression.
+Students must provide their own 35 mm film camera.
 Prerequisites: ART 110, 111, 112, 113; or permission of instructor.
 Fall and Spring.